tomchatting/tomchatting.github.io/_posts/2017-01-01-my-annual-year.markdown

 ![selfie](https://s23.postimg.org/hnm2fqti3/IMG_0289.jpg){: width="200px" style="float:right; padding-left: 10px;"}

-I seemed to finally, after 24 years, crack the answer to the age old question of "how do you want it?" when going to the barbers.
+I seemed to finally, after 24 years, crack the answer to the age-old question of "how do you want it?" when going to the barbers.
 In doing that (and after receiving at least *one* compliment) I've found myself taking much more pictures of my face.
 Until tonight I really didn't appreciate how useful that actually is, as it's enabled me to take stock on a lot of positives this year (*right: German Christmas market with Alex*).
 On a serious note, it's really shown how much my confidence has improved this year on the whole--for one I'm now leading a team of 12 people which requires a lot of public speaking, which I'm unashamedly loving!

 ## other memories (in no particular order)